Wakefield MMR-autism fraud: Controversy over MMR

 Multiple subsequent studies failed to find any link between the MMR vaccine, colitis, and autism.
 In March 1998, a panel of 37 scientific experts set up by the Medical Research Council, headed by Professor Sir John Pattison found "no evidence to indicate any link" between the MMR vaccine and colitis or autism in children.

 Public concern over Wakefield's claims of a possible link between MMR and autism gained momentum in 2001 and 2002, after he published further papers suggesting that the immunisation programme was not safe.
 These were a review paper with no new evidence, published in a minor journal, and two papers on laboratory work that he said showed that measles virus had been found in tissue samples taken from children who had autism and bowel problems.
 There was wide media coverage including distressing anecdotal evidence from parents, and political coverage attacking the health service and government peaked with unmet demands that Prime minister Tony Blair reveal whether his infant son, Leo, had been given the vaccine.
 It was the biggest science story of 2002, with 1257 articles mostly written by non-expert commentators.
 In the period January to September 2002, 32% of the stories written about MMR mentioned Leo Blair, as opposed to only 25% that mentioned Wakefield.
 Less than a third of the stories mentioned the overwhelming evidence that MMR is safe.
 The paper, press conference and video sparked a major health scare in the United Kingdom.
 As a result of the scare, full confidence in MMR fell from 59% to 41% after publication of the Wakefield research.
-In 2001, 26% of family doctors felt the government had failed to prove there was no link between MMR and autism and bowel disease.
+In 2001, 26% of family doctors felt the government had failed to prove there was no link between MMR, autism, and bowel disease.
 In his book Bad Science, Ben Goldacre describes the MMR vaccine scare as one of the "three all-time classic bogus science stories" by the British newspapers (the other two are the Arpad Pusztai affair about genetically modified crops, and Chris Malyszewicz and the MRSA hoax).